 Wow!
 This is an amazing product.
 I think I can use this one product all year long…regardless of my reading levels.
 Each of the comprehension skills and strategies are done with the ability to differentiate for my students.
 Thank you so much!
 I can’t wait to recommend this product to my colleagues! ~Cathy C

-Skill Based Comprehension Checks
+Skill Based Comprehension Checks for readers workshop

 Great addition to my reading resources.
 The simplicity is perfectly suited for my second graders. ~ Amy D.